dmotte/misc/examples/talos-prod-vbox/README.md

 This is an example of how to set up a **[Talos Linux](https://www.talos.dev/)** (_Kubernetes_) **cluster** using **VirtualBox VMs**, following **production-ready best-practices** as much as possible.
 Of course, for real production, you shouldn't use _VirtualBox_: this tutorial serves just as inspiration, and to see what the process looks like.

-> **Note**: if you want to quickly spin up a _Talos Linux_ cluster using **Docker containers** instead, just to try it out, you should refer to https://www.talos.dev/v1.9/introduction/quickstart/.
+> **Note**: if you want to quickly spin up a _Talos Linux_ cluster using **Docker containers** instead, just to try it out, you should refer to [Quickstart - Talos Linux](https://www.talos.dev/v1.9/introduction/quickstart/).
 It should be as simple as running something like:
 >
 > ```bash
 > talosctl cluster create --controlplanes 3 --workers 3